Jupitora Bhuyan

-Jupitora Bhuyan is an Indian actress works in the Assamese films.
+Jupitora Bhuyan is an Indian actress and politician works in the Assamese films.
 She worked in a few Assamese films along with VCD films and telefilms.
 She is also part of Assamese mobile theatre industry debut by playing lead female roles in Kohinoor Theatre.
 She is especially known for playing extraordinary character with a powerful appearance.

 Early life

 Jupitora was born in Guwahati, the capital city of Assam.
 She did her schooling at Tarini Charan Girls School in Guwahati and later joined Handique Girls College to study arts.

-Career
+Acting career

 In an interview, she said that she made her acting debut through a comminsoned program in Doordarshan Guwahati at around 2003.

 Bhuyan joined the Assamese film industry in the year 2005 with Sibanan Baruah's movie Hiyar Dapunot Tumare Sobi with Ravi Sarma and Barsha Rani Bishaya.
 She has also acted in various VCD films like Unmona Mon, Jon Tora etc.

 Tumi Jodi Kuwa

 (তুমি যদি কোৱা) is an Assamese musical, romantic drama film directed, dialogue and scriptwritten by Simple Gogoi and produced by Teron Jitumoni under the banner of L.N.
 Films.
 Cast list of the film are Prasenjit Borah, Bhuyan, Munmi Kalita, Rupam Sharma, Prince, Bhaskar Ranjan, Ranjan Dutta, Krishna.
 The makeup is done by Akash Gogoi, Subhash and Vijayeta.
 The film's story is given by Gautam Rabha.
 The film was released on 14 June 2013.